z7q2/javascript-maker/readme.md

 > undefined
 ```

 To do anything more complex requires objects for input.

-The `g` key is used to get existing objects as a NodeList from the DOM.
+The `g` key is used to get existing objects using a css selector value.
+If one object is found, it is returned.
+If more than one object is found, they are returned as a NodeList.
 ```
 m({g:"p"});
+> <p id="p1">Sample text.</p>

+m({g:"button"});
-> > NodeList [p]
+> > NodeList...
 ```